ferram4/RocketNozzleNormalShock/README.md

 ####Outputs:

 **Text file: ** contains area ratio of shock as a function of chamber pressure and ambient pressure
-Ambinet pressure is listed on the left-most column; chamber pressure is listed on the top-most row
+Ambient pressure is listed on the left-most column; chamber pressure is listed on the top-most row; the model used is printed at the top